-Join tens of thousands of Australians who trust SkyMesh to deliver their nbn™ Sky Muster™ satellite broadband service.
-Now with, on average, 70% more data across all our Plans.
+Join tens of thousands of Australians who trust SkyMesh to deliver their rural nbn™ Sky Muster™ satellite internet service.

-With SkyMesh, Sky Muster™ standard installations are FREE and there are no setup or activation fees.
-All you pay is your chosen monthly Sky Muster™ Plan.
+With SkyMesh, nbn™ standard installations are FREE and there are no setup or activation fees.
+All you pay is your chosen monthly Sky Muster™ internet plan.
+We’ll even arrange the installation for you and no phone lines are required!

-There has truly never been a better time to experience the power of nbn™ satellite.
+There has truly never been a better time to experience the power of nbn™ satellite broadband in rural Australia.

-Check your address now to see if Sky Muster™ is available at your premises.
+Check your address now to see if nbn™ Sky Muster™ satellite is available at your home.

 Please enter your details below so we can manually check your address:

-ProductReview.com’s top rated Sky Muster™ satellite service provider.
-Read hundreds of 5* reviews here.
+ProductReview.com’s top-rated Sky Muster™ satellite service provider.
+Read hundreds of 5* reviews.

 1. Select contract length